3 accused of abuse at New Mexico compound await release

 TAOS, N.M.
 (AP) — Three people accused of child abuse at a ramshackle desert compound were awaiting release Wednesday in New Mexico, where security was boosted at a courthouse amid threats against the judge who cleared the way for the defendants to leave jail.

-The ruling by District Judge Sarah Backus also sparked a political uproar and backlash on social media.
+The ruling by District Judge Sarah Backus sparked a political uproar and backlash on social media.
 Officials evacuated several administrative court offices Tuesday in Taos County as a precaution.

 The offices reopened Wednesday while the threats were being investigated.